mostmojo/log/log-2.md

 **Today's Progress**

 • Start DataCamp's Data Analyst w/ Python route.
 Learn about `Data Frames` and dot notation to query rows in a data set with `print(credit_records.head())` to show first 5 results.
+Environment: `pandas` for data structures and tabular manipulation.

 • Query `cols` with `[]` in case they have spaces or special characters like so: `suspect = credit_records['suspect'].` If they don't use dot notation; `price = credit_records.price`.
 Use `.inspect` to check out your DB.